gjassoah/fd-conferences/content/events/2020-08-05-bCANCELLEDb_Representations_of_Finite_Groups_Explicit_Canonical_and_Functorial.md

 +++
-title = "<b>CANCELLED</b>: Representations of Finite Groups: Explicit, Canonical and Functorial" note = "A conference in honor of Robert Boltje's 60th Birthday" date = 2020-08-05 enddate = 2020-08-08
+title = "Representations of Finite Groups: Explicit, Canonical and Functorial" warning = "CANCELLED" note = "A conference in honor of Robert Boltje's 60th Birthday" date = 2020-08-05 enddate = 2020-08-08